 For example, something as simple as a happy birthday email with a discount or offer can make a customer feel special and valued.

-20. Social Media Presence
+20. Invest in Your Social Media Presence

 We have mentioned the importance of social media presence many times in this article.
 Not only does using social media allow your business to build and maintain a brand presence and awareness, it also helps customer service professionals monitor customer comments, mentions, hashtags and so on.